Upper School Programs & Courses

 In this Upper School program, students are given frequent opportunities to write and think more critically and creatively and engage more deeply in their learning.

-The Upper School offers courses that equal or exceed Advanced Placement (AP) courses as rigorous alternatives to the standardized AP curriculum.
+The Upper School offers a suite of discipline-specific, year-long Advanced Studies (AS) courses that equal or exceed AP courses as rigorous alternatives to the standardized AP curriculum.